Pencroff/ts-algorithms/README.md

 ![Big O chart](assets/big-o-chart.svg)
 source: www.bigocheatsheet.com

-Big O can be used for measuring time complexity or space / memory complexity
+Big O can be used for measuring time complexity or space / memory complexity.

 References: